yyx990803/matrix.js/README.md

 - **x, y, z** _{ Number }_

     **Default**: `0`
-    The position of the element in the 3D space, relative to (**Note the Y axis points upwards in MX's system**):
+    The position of the element in the 3D space, relative to:
     - Its parent object's center if `MX.positionAtCenter` is `true`
     - Its default position on page if `MX.positionAtCenter` is `false`